Utility Payments & Deposit

 - Downtown St. Charles in a door on the East side of the Municipal Building next to the south entrance adjacent to the checkerboard parking lot on the northwest corner of Riverside Ave. and Main Street.

-- On the west side of St. Charles, Oak Street Well at 2529 Oak Street, across the street from Post Office.
+- On the west side of St. Charles, 1515 W. Main Street at the St. Charles Police Station.

 - On the east side of St. Charles by the Super Cuts in the Foxfield Commons Shopping Center.